Dov Hoz: Legacy and commemoration

 One year after Hoz's death, on Hanukkah 1941, Kibbutz Dorot was established in the Negev by German Jewish refugees.
 They dedicated their new home to the memory of the Hoz family.
 (Dorot is an acronym formed by the first letters of the names Dov, Rivka and Tirza.)
 Many national and local institutions and streets throughout Israel have been named in memory of Dov Hoz in the years since his tragic death.
-Former Tel Aviv's city airport, Sde Dov Airport, was also named after him.
+Tel Aviv's former city airport, Sde Dov Airport, was also named after him.